Manslaughter in English law: Manslaughter by gross negligence

 The conclusion was that for motor manslaughter (and, by implication, for all cases of gross negligence), it was more appropriate to adopt this definition of recklessness.
 Consequently, if the defendant created an obvious and serious risk of causing physical injury to someone, there could be liability whether there was simple inadvertence or conscious risk-taking.
 It was no longer a defence to argue that the negligence had not been gross.
+(The specific offence of motor manslaughter has largely been replaced by statutory offences of causing death by driving in the Road Traffic Act 1988.)

 In R v Adomako an anaesthetist failed to notice that a tube had become disconnected from the ventilator and the patient died.
 Lord Mackay disapproved Seymour and held that the Bateman test of gross negligence was the appropriate test in manslaughter cases involving a breach of duty, allowing the jury to consider the accused's conduct in all the surrounding circumstances, and to convict only if the negligence was very serious.
 Individuals have a duty to act in the following situations: